ChunkGao/learngit/readme.txt

 second sts.
 GpL
 Git tracks changes.
 creating a new branch is quick.
+AND simple.
 NEw